 If your addiction has left you feeling that you have no one left to turn to, recovery will show you that you are not alone.
-If you are seeking alcohol addiction support, you will find a community of people who are warm, welcoming and supportive.
+If you are seeking alcohol addiction treatment, you will find a community of people who are warm, welcoming and supportive.

 Building a Support Group